jeroentaverne/msx_keyboard_interface/README.md

 The firmware can be upgraded by connecting it to Windows/MAC/Linux using the micro USB connection.
 The firmware update is just drag and drop a file.

-You can order it by sending me an email with the keyword MSX in the subject to: j.taverne@gmail.com For support and feature requests you can send an email to: j.taverne@gmail.com
+You can order it by sending me an email with the keyword MSX in the subject to: j.taverne@gmail.com For support and feature requests you can also send me an email or post a message through github.

 WARNING: NEVER connect the interface or USB keyboard while the MSX is powered on!